Willow Breast Pump Review

 Additional milk bags can be purchased for $11.99 for a 24 pack (~50 cents per bag) plus the cost of shipping (shipping is free for $70+).
 The reusable containers cost $49.99 for a set.
 Highly worth the one-time investment in my opinion.

 My Personal Experience with Willow:

 I was super excited to use this pump.
 Willow was even mentioned in my previous blog post on the items I was planning to purchase for my second baby.
 I ended up being gifted this by my mother as a baby present (Thanks Mom!!!) and was stoked to give it a try and hopeful that it would live up to its promises.
 For the most part, it did, but with a few snafus along the way.

 Using the Willow Pump:

 Firstly, I found that this pump takes a bit of practice to use.
 Putting Willow together for the first time and getting the milk bag in is a bit confusing; getting the right alignment on the nipple/breast when you cannot fully see your breast and nipple is also a challenge that takes a bit of practice.

 It will be easier for you if you have used other pumps in the past, but it would be completely foreign for a first time pumper.
-This is also where the updates to the 2.0 come in.
-Since the 2.0 has a clear flange, it is easier to see your alignment over the nipple and with the quick snap closure, you can position the flange first and then pop on the pump directly over it.
+This is also where the updates to the 2.0 and 3.0 come in.
+Since the newer versions have a clear flange, it is easier to see your alignment over the nipple and with the quick snap closure, you can position the flange first and then pop on the pump directly over it.
 With the 1.0 you have to sort of just get the feel for it and then guess the right position.